MaVilleMonShopping/Gambit-cli/README.md

-# Gambit
+# Gambit-cli

 Your usefull cli tool for flutter cicd automation.
 Written in Dart.

 Inspired by [Codemagic cli tools](https://github.com/codemagic-ci-cd/cli-tools) && [Fastlane](https://fastlane.tools/)

-Gambit can be used on Linux & MacOS.
+Gambit-cli can be used on Linux & MacOS.

 Some features refering ios builds are disabled on Linux.